SignamarcheixH/webProjectInitializer/README.md

 ## Requirements

-This script requires Sass installed on your development ecosystem.
-Please install it globally if you want to use it.
+This script does not require tools like Sass or npm but is designed to be more efficient with them.
+You can use this script if you don't have these tools installed on your ecosystem but it will be less efficient.

+If you have :
+   - Sass
+   - npm
+You're good to go ! [x]

 ## How to make it work